-Peer Education is a student-led program that seeks to promote wellness to the entire
+Peer Education is a Stockton student-led program that seeks to promote wellness to the entire student body.

 In order to become involved with Peer Education at Stockton, interested students who successfully complete NASPA's Virtual Certified peer Education (CPE) Training and certification exam can be considered to become a Health Education Peer Educator.
 This program is designed to prepare students to educate and advocate for their peers’ well-being.
 For more information about the NASPA CPE program visit NASPA Certified Peer Education Training.